Wind Resources – online course

 Exam

-The course is concluded with an oral exam, conducted online.
+This course is concluded with an online conducted exam.

 Sign up and prices